Pyrrha-Foundation/pyrrha-coin/doc/build-unix.md

 # UNIX BUILD NOTES

-Some notes on how to build Nexa in Unix.
+Some notes on how to build Pyrrha in Unix.
 Mostly with at Ubuntu / Debian focus.

 For RPM based distros, see [build-unix-rpm.md](build-unix-rpm.md).
 For OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md).